hongyusu/ProteinFunctionPrediction/README.md

       |Intersection|1336|51824|

-1. Scripts for data preprocessing are located in `./Preprocessing/` directory.
+1. Scripts for data preprocessing are located in `./Preprocessing/`.

 ##